MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deactivate-guide.md

 1. [Open the model-driven app](open-model-driven-app.md) in Guides.

 1. To activate a guide, select **Inactive Guides** in the drop-down list above the grid to view all the guides that are currently inactive.

-To deactivate a guide, select **Active Guides**.
+   To deactivate or delete a guide, select **Active Guides**.

     ![Selecting Inactive Guides.](media/inactive-guides-list.PNG "Selecting Inactive Guides")